ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Attribution data also provides hold times from payment relayers, both for fulfilled and failed HTLCs.

-Support is disabled by default as the spec is not yet final.
+Support is enabled by default.
-It can be enabled by setting `eclair.features.option_attribution_data = optional` at the risk of being incompatible with the final spec.
+It can be disabled by setting `eclair.features.option_attribution_data = disabled`.

 ### API changes